 What time of year is Whale watching in Maui?
 Winter is the peak season of whale watching.
 The whale-watching season in Maui starts in late November and usually ends at the beginning of May.
-But the best time to visit Maui for whales watching is between December and March.
+But the best time to visit Maui for whale watching is between December and March.
 It’s the peak season of humpback whales’ migration, and you have a chance to encounter a lot of them.
 So, it’s a great idea to plan your Winter Holidays or Spring Break on Maui.
 The end of November might also be a great choice, as it’s fewer tourists.
 So the Thanksgiving Days celebration on Maui might be a perfect idea as a family trip.
 It is also worth knowing that every year, on the second or third Saturday of February, the World Whale Day celebrations are held on the island of Maui.
 It’s organized by the Pacific Whale Foundation, a tradition dating back to 1980.
 You will also find the broadest offer and the best Whale Watching Maui Tours from December through March at affordable prices.
-But, as it’s a peak of the whale season, book your Maui whale watching tour and your accommodation ahead.
+But, as it’s the peak of the whale season, book your Maui whale-watching tour and your accommodation ahead.

 What Time of Day is the best for Maui Whale Watching?

 The mornings are usually calmer in Maui, and the afternoons might be a little windy.
-So a whale watching tour would be more comfortable in the morning rather than the windy afternoon.
-Before sunset, the water is calmer again, so it might also be a good idea to take a sunset trip during golden hour.
+So a whale watching tour would be more comfortable in the morning rather than in the windy afternoon.
+Before sunset, the water is calmer again, so it might also be a good idea to take a sunset trip during the golden hour.